wate-labs/wate/README.md

 ###### Captures

 Captures can be defined for a request.
-These [JSONPath](https://github.com/JSONPath-Plus/JSONPath) expressions are applied to the response of a request and stored in the context.
+These [JSONata](https://jsonata.org) expressions are applied to the response of a request and stored in the context.
+JSONata allows querying and transforming the output JSON.
+See project for details.

 Captures therefore can also be reused in follow-up requests as parameters with the prefix `$captures.` and the name of the capture (e.g.